Marie Clegg Jones Memorial

 Sundance Nat Quals: Picket Fencing across 8 judges

-2018 UHSAA 6A State: My two novices and me breaking into finals with only 5 slots.
+2018 UHSAA 6A State: When my two novices and I broke into finals with only 5 slots.
 (Taking 3 of them.)

 In prep for competing at Nationals, I did as much research as humanely possible.